daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 [comment]: <> (2024BB)

-- Production, costs, returns to scale, choice of inputs
+\underline{Production, costs, returns to scale, choice of inputs}

 \textcolor{gray}{Note: This is covered NS ch.
 6-7, but reading these sections is optional.
 You are only responsible for the brief 'sketch' of this that I provide in this handout and in a short lecture, and any problem sets related to this.}